Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Feasibility demonstration at the CRYRING@ESR

-We consider here, as an example, the possibility of using the storage ring CRYRING at GSI for some of these measurements.
-Given the high intensities for primary Kr beams, about $2\times10^{10}$ particles per spill at the present facility, the measurement of both branchings $^{81,85}$Kr($n,\gamma$) could be feasible in an experiment combining the FRS with the storage rings ESR and CRYRING.
+We consider here, as an example, the possibility of using the CRYRING for some of these measurements.
+Given the high intensities for primary Kr beams of about $2\times10^{10}$ particles per spill, the measurement of both branchings $^{81,85}$Kr($n,\gamma$) could be feasible in an experiment combining the FRS with the storage rings ESR and CRYRING.
 The FRS could be used as a high-resolution separator to select a secondary beam of $^{85}$Kr (or $^{81}$Kr).
 This beam could be accumulated to $10^7 - 10^8$ ions/s in the ESR with injections every few seconds, and then decelerated and transported to the CRYRING.
-Assuming a revolution frequency of 140\,kHz for the lowest energies (300\,keV/u) and an estimated cross section of about 30\,mb, with the foreseen areal neutron density of 10$^9$\,n/cm$^2$ one would expect 10’s of counts per day, sufficient to perform a complete measurement in a few days of experiment at the chosen energy.
+Assuming a revolution frequency of 140\,kHz for a 300\,keV/u beam and an estimated cross section of about 30\,mb, with the expected areal neutron density of 10$^9$\,n/cm$^2$ one would expect 10’s of counts per day, sufficient to perform a complete measurement in a few days of experiment at the chosen energy.

-ISOL beams, as shown in Table~\ref{tab:ISAC} could provide sufficient intensities for direct neutron-capture measurements on most of the yet unmeasured $s$-process waiting points, which are listed in Tab.\ref{tab:branchings}.
-However, although the combination of a storage ring and an ISOL facility seems to be superior in performance, the extraction of beams out of the target material at such facilities is highly chemistry-dependent.
-The non-refractory $s$-process branching isotopes in Table \ref{tab:branchings} are well accessible for ($n,\gamma$) measurements using future low-energy storage rings at ISOL facilities (Table\,\ref{tab:ISAC}).
+ISOL beams (see Table~\ref{tab:ISOL}) could provide sufficient intensities for direct neutron-capture measurements on most of the yet unmeasured lighter $s$-process waiting points.
+However the extraction of ions out of the target material at such facilities is highly chemistry-dependent.
+Many of the non-refractory $s$-process branching isotopes in Table \ref{tab:branchings} would be well accessible for ($n,\gamma$) measurements using future low-energy storage rings at ISOL facilities.
 A very straightforward case is $^{134}$Cs, which can be easily produced in high quantities (yields $>$10$^{8}$~pps) at both ISOL facilities discussed here.
-For the refractory cases, the use of in-flight RIB facilities will remain unavoidable.
+For refractory elements with high melting points like Zr, Ta, W, Re, and Ir, the use of in-flight RIB facilities will remain unavoidable.